alexlo703/Alex-s-BlueStampProfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jvyMFoV6fmQ?si=jYPeiz33Uxprydh4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For my starter project, it is a JitterBug.
-The componenets of this project are the on/off switch, led lights, and the vibrator motor.
-WHen you click the on switch, the current allows the led lights to turn on.
-It also makes the vibrator starts vibrating, making the legs move, creating a forword motion.
-I ran into some challenges along the way espcially in soldering and allowing it to connect.
+For my starter project, I did the JitterBug.
+There are many componenets to this project, including  switch, led lights, and the vibrator motor.
+The way it work is by clikcing on the switch.
+This allow current to be pass through to led lights, making them light up.
+This represents the eyes of the bug.
+Currents are also going to the vibrator.
+The vibrator are connected to the the legs of the bug.
+The constant shaking allows the bug to move forward.
+The main challenge of this project was soldering, which was new to me.
+I had never solder before so it took some time to learn.
+But after I got used to soldering, the project was pretty straight forward.

 # Schematics